StateSpaceModels/ssm/README.md

     npm install -g ssm

-# Building a model from a data pacakge (package.json file)
+# Building a model from a data package (package.json file)

 From the command line: